A treasure hunter got lost in Yellowstone looking for a millionaire’s hidden trove. He must repay the rescue costs.

 Lantis’s misadventure began on Aug.
 2, 2018.
 His mother, whom he lived with at the time in Wyoming, dropped him off at a trailhead for Mount Holmes.
 He planned only for a day-long excursion, intending to meet back up with mother after the hike, according to a narrative in the Tenth Circuit Court of Appeals’ Nov.
 2 ruling.

 Lantis set out wearing a T-shirt, jeans, a light windbreaker and tennis shoes.
-He carried a backpack, a walkie talkie, a GPS unit and three cans of bear spray.
+He carried a backpack, a walkie-talkie, a GPS unit and three cans of bear spray.

 He had no food.

 As he hiked in, Lantis decided to stash some of his water and one can of bear spray, intending to retrieve them on the way back.
-A little further in, he spotted bear fur and scat on the trail.
+A little farther in, he spotted bear fur and scat on the trail.
 When Lantis reached the base of Mount Holmes and decided to call it a day, he opted not to return the way he came, afraid of running into bears.
 So he chose to leave the trail and head back via an unmarked route.

 Lantis called his sister to let her know he wouldn’t make it out of the park before nightfall.

-“He spent the ‘night wet, cold [and] scared,’” the appeals court wrote in its ruling.
+“He spent the ‘night wet, cold [and] scared,’ ” the appeals court wrote in its ruling.

 The next day, his mother called a park ranger, worried about her son.
 The ranger spoke with Lantis several times over the phone, guiding him through the “extremely rugged country … heavily populated with mountain lions, bears, and wolves” and rarely visited by park rangers.
 Lantis followed the ranger’s directions but eventually said that he couldn’t carry on and needed help.